Review of the Kobot RV353 Slim Series Robotic Vacuum

 The Kobot RV353 is equipped with a variety of sensors.
 These are used to prevent the robot from falling down steps as well as allowing the device to back away from obstructions and locate its docking station.
 If the vacuum becomes stuck, it will beep to draw attention.

-Kobot’s surprisingly powerful vacuum has the ability clamber over higher obstacles than several of the more expensive robotic vacuums I have examined.
+Kobot’s surprisingly powerful vacuum has the ability to clamber over higher obstacles than several of the more expensive robotic vacuums I have examined.
 Unfortunately, this budget cleaner is equipped with a limited suite of sensors, and its programming appears to be dated.
 While a more sophisticated robot will back away, the Kobot tends to bullheadedly force its way onto a ledge from which it cannot extract itself.
 In situations where it becomes squeezed from above, this vacuum will push forward until it is completely trapped.

 The Kobot RV353, however, handles mats and rugs very well.
 I own a thin Persian rug and an extremely flexible Turkish carpet.
 These rugs are fitted with fringes.
 While the Kobot will occasionally become stuck, this happens far less frequently than with the average, main brush equipped, robotic vacuum.